mikacousin/olc/index.md

 - Select channel from 1 to 5 and from 7 to 10: `1 Ch 10 Thru 6 -`

 ### Open Lighting Architecture
 On start-up, Open Lighting Console will launched olad if not already running.

-To configure OLA, use the web interface on [http://localhost:9090](http://localhost:9090) with olad running.
+To configure OLA, use the web interface on [http://localhost:9090](http://localhost:9090) while olad is running.